dotnet/ILMerge/README.md

 ### MSBuild

-ILMerge can be used from MSBuild by as a NuGet package.
+ILMerge can be used in MSBuild using the NuGet package:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">